 Another argument I hear often for cushion compact is that it’s so handy for the purse.
 Who is routinely touching up their makeup during the day with liquid foundation?
 Most people blot and touch up with powder.

 Lastly, has anyone noticed how little product you actually get in a cushion compact?
-Mine was decent at 18ml per sponge (most are 15ml or less) but compare to the typical foundation amount which is 30ml.
+Mine was decent at 18ml per sponge (most are 15ml or less) but compare that to the typical foundation amount which is 30ml.
 And, one can never truly use up all of product since a large portion is trapped inside the sponge (unless you’re super frugal and wring out the sponge!)
 At least with a bottle of foundation, you can squeeze or pump out most of the product inside.
 This is why brands are so “generous” in usually providing 2 sponges with every starter set of a cushion compact system.

 I also found that the foundation tended to settled into the bottom of the cushion sponge fairly quickly, with the surface of the sponge nearly dry to the touch.